bekahjaned/dev-portfolio/README.md

 ## Design

-I designed this website myself using Figma and used this [tool](https://toolness.github.io/accessible-color-matrix/?n=white&n=teal&n=black&n=dark%20teal&n=pinkish&n=dark%20pink&v=FBFEF9&v=156E78&v=0A100D&v=0B3B40&v=BE4D79&v=A24267) and the Stark plug-in in Figma to check for accesibility.
+I designed this website myself using Figma and used this [tool](https://toolness.github.io/accessible-color-matrix/?n=white&n=teal&n=black&n=dark%20teal&n=pinkish&n=dark%20pink&v=FBFEF9&v=156E78&v=0A100D&v=0B3B40&v=BE4D79&v=A24267) and the Stark plug-in in Figma to check for colour accesibility.

 Screen sizes for mobile, tablet and desktop were considered in this design.
 It is responsive from 360px and up.